 To assist in stormwater management, Corvias added gutters and downspouts to one of the residence halls to create positive drainage away from the building, as well as improved an on-site detention basin area.
 In addition, Corvias installed photocells on each exterior light, replaced cracked and undulating concrete sidewalks, and implemented a low impact, sustainable solution in laundry facilities at Georgia Southern.
 Corvias replaced all appliances within the University Crossings residential facility and donated the aging appliances to Habitat for Humanity to be repurposed.

 As a result of the strong relationship Corvias has with Georgia Southern, Corvias’ team was added to the Armstrong Housing and Residence Life staff website and now makes up more than half of the staff.
 Being a part of this community means taking care of those around us.
 So, when the team noticed a lot of students remaining on campus for the holiday season, the team got together and organized a pot-luck dinner for the students.
 The first year was so appreciated, it is now a holiday tradition at Georgia Southern.

-Corvias collaborates with the University Housing Director daily, working together they are able to keep all goals aligned and communication open.
-Once a month a formal P3 meeting is held, with the Corvias operations manager, the housing director, the facility manager, the campus finance liaison, and the local police representative.
-The monthly meeting is a full review of the partnership programs status, a review of the partnership finances, a review of key campus issues, and a review of campus safety.
-These meetings foster complete transparency between all parties involved in the partnership.
+Corvias collaborates with the University Housing Director daily to keep all goals aligned and communication open.
+Once a month a formal meeting is held, with the Corvias operations manager, housing director, facility manager, campus finance liaison, and local police representative, for a full review of the programs status, partnership finances, key campus issues, and campus safety, among many other topics.